Frequently Asked Questions

 Accessibility & Parking Information

-The building has a free parking lot and you may park in any space.
+The building has a free parking lot.
 There are two disability parking spaces located closest to the entrance, but please note the loading space is not quite large enough for a van ramp if you are a wheelchair user and traveling alone.
 There are no steps to enter the lobby.
-From the lobby, take either the elevator or staircase to the second floor.
-Once on the second floor, my office (located in Suite 230) is on the left side of the hallway.
-I am happy to assist in any way needed.
+From the lobby, there are both stairs and an elevator to the second floor.
+My office is located in Suite 230 on the left side of the hallway.

-There are two gendered restrooms available for use on this floor.
+There are binary-gendered restrooms available for use on both floors.
 Unfortunately, the building does not have any gender-neutral facilities.

 Lighting in my office is soft, and fluorescent lighting is never used.
 Lighting can always be adjusted as needed, so please feel free to ask.
 Blankets, heating pads, and ice packs are available to maximize comfort during sessions.